JetBrains/projector-server/projector-plugin/README.md

 ## Downloading zip file from releases

-Alternatively, you can download the zip file from [releases](https://github.com/JetBrains/projector-server/releases/).
+Beside downloading the plugin from the Marketplace as described above, you can download the zip file from [releases](https://github.com/JetBrains/projector-server/releases/).
 Please search for the latest release starting with `agent-...` and find the plugin in Assets there.

 ## Installing zip file